The Search

 A personal guarantor is someone who will co-sign your lease and pay the rent if you can't.
 They are generally required to have a credit score of at least 700, an annual income of 80 times the monthly rent, and if the landlord is extra cautious, reside in the tristate area (New York, Connecticut, or New Jersey)—or only in New York state.

-Eric Hamm, senior managing director at Corcoran, says there's an increasing use of guarantors now that landlords and leasing agents can only take one month's rent as a security deposit.
-A guarantor can be a friend or relative or you can use an institutional guarantor like Insurent (a Brick Underground sponsor), which will guarantee the entire lease.
+Eric Hamm, senior managing director at Corcoran, said there's an increasing use of guarantors now that landlords and leasing agents can only take one month's rent as a security deposit.
+A guarantor can be a friend or relative or you can use an institutional guarantor like Insurent and TheGuarantors, which will guarantee the entire lease.

-In the past, Hamm says landlords were often reluctant to take third-party guarantors, but that is changing.
-In addition, Hamm reports seeing situations with an institutional guarantor covering a number of months of rent rather than the entire lease.
-"It's less coverage for the owner but it's a lower premium for the tenant," he says.
+In the past, Hamm said landlords were often reluctant to take third-party guarantors, but that has changed.
+In addition, he reports seeing situations with an institutional guarantor covering a number of months of rent rather than the entire lease.
+"It's less coverage for the owner but it's a lower premium for the tenant," he said.

-Per Frisch, this option is less likely to be approved at small, mom-and-pop-owned buildings and more likely to be acceptable at larger buildings in areas that have high vacancy rates—for example, in outer-borough neighborhoods that haven't bounced back from the pandemic.
+Frisch said third-party guarantors are less likely to be approved at small, mom-and-pop-owned buildings and more likely to be acceptable at larger buildings in areas with high vacancy rates—for example, in outer-borough neighborhoods that have yet to recover from the pandemic.

 2. Improve your credit score

-Each landlord or owner has their own criteria when it comes to a credit score but most are looking for a number around 700, Hamm says.
-That said, landlords may be willing to look beyond the score if they need to fill apartments.
+Each landlord or owner has its own credit score criteria, but most are looking for a number around 700, Hamm said.
+Even still, landlords may be willing to look beyond the score if they need to fill apartments.

-"At some point, they have to decide, do they have their line in the sand and have some of their portfolio vacant or are they going to look a bit deeper?
-They need to balance that risk and reward," Hamm says.
+"At some point, they have to decide: Do they have their line in the sand and have some of their portfolio vacant, or are they going to look a bit deeper?
+They need to balance that risk and reward," Hamm said.

 If you have a poor credit score because you lack a credit history, the answer is to open some credit cards and begin making regular, on-time payments.
 If there are errors on your credit report, make sure they are corrected and get letters of explanation for any major issues like a lien or bankruptcy.
 One obvious way to improve your score is to begin paying off your debts, especially if they exceed 15 to 30 percent of your available credit.